My Baby Was Born with a Cleft Palate. Now What?

 Children with this condition have air escape from their nose when they try to speak.
 The result is a high pitched nasal sounding voice, and a difficulty making certain sounds in the English language.
 This difficulty in rare cases can be so bad that people may have a hard time understanding the patient’s speech.

 Preventing speech problems is Dr. Obaid’s number one concern in fixing a cleft palate.
-Dr. Obaid will close the cleft palate sometime between nine and twelve months of age.
+Dr. Obaid will close the cleft palate sometime between nine and 12 months of age.
 The goal will be to close it prior to your baby beginning to speak.
 Once a baby starts to speak with a cleft palate, they will learn ways of speaking to compensate for the cleft.
 These attempts at compensating can be very difficult to unlearn, and many children who have learned them, require years of speech therapy to try and correct.

 It is essential that you see Dr. Obaid as soon as you are given the diagnosis of cleft palate so that he can examine your baby, plan for your baby’s cleft palate correction and answer all of your questions.